KrisenKulturDE/gemeinschaft.online_openAPI/README.md

 To install all dependencys use `npm install`

-Then to start use `npm run start-watch` to start the server im dev mode.
+Then to start use `npm run dev` to start the server in dev mode.

 Do not forget that the server needs a .env file to work.
 An example .env.example is provided.